HomeAirlinesThis is the new Turkish Airlines Sydney service (it will go non-stop...

 Bottom line

-Turkish Airlines will launch a new route between Istanbul and Sydney in December 2024, and while this route will initially require a layover in Kuala Lumpur, the airline plans to make this a non-stop route from late 2026 once it has taken delivery of its first A350-1000 aircraft.
+Turkish Airlines will launch a new route between Istanbul and Sydney at the end of November 2024, and while this route will initially require a layover in Kuala Lumpur, the airline plans to make this a non-stop route from late 2026 once it has taken delivery of its first A350-1000 aircraft.

 [HT: Business Traveller]